1. Timelines

 The Age of the Elves had ended.
 Their golden age had burned to ash, and the world would never again be the same.

-Fourth Age (Dawn of Man) (AA) 8,001 — 12,000
+Fourth Age (Dawn of Man) (AA) 6,001 — 9,000

 The Fourth Age, also known as the Dawn of Man, marked a transformative period in the history of the Prime Plane.
 The remnants of the Second Continuum Crisis irrevocably altered the cosmos, mutating the surviving elves and their offspring into the diverse mortal races that would come to populate the world.
 As the Age of the Elves came to an end, the world saw the rise of new civilizations—kingdoms of men, sprawling empires, and war-torn realms, each carving their destiny upon the shattered remains of the old world.
-It was an age of upheaval, war, and dark machinations, culminating in the Third Continuum Crisis—an event that would once again bring the world to the brink of annihilation.
+It was an age of uncertainty, upheaval, and conflict, culminating in the Third Continuum Crisis—an event that would once again bring the world to the brink of annihilation.

 Genesis of the Mortal Races